mobilabsolutions/stash-sdk-android/README.md

 ### Initializing the SDK

-To use the Stash SDK, you need to initialize it with the following configuration data:
+To use the Stash!
+SDK, you need to initialize it with the following configuration data:

 * Publishable key - This is the publishable key provided for your merchant account.
 * Endpoint - The URL of your backend services